Luke Jansen’s Legacy: Mentoring and Music Making

 The results of all these amazing mentorship opportunities, both formal and informal, were beginning to flourish in the person Luke had become.

-Sadly though, all Luke’s creativity, beautiful voice and dynamic personality were silenced in an instant when Luke died at the end of a morning run before work in a tragic accident.
+Sadly though, all Luke’s creativity, beautiful voice and dynamic personality were silenced in an instant when Luke died at the end of a morning run before work in a tragic pedestrian collision.
 Luke died at 22 ½ years old on Friday October 6, 2017 in Edmonton, Alberta, Canada.

 We hope Luke's life will continue to bring meaning and purpose to others.